DenzelCode/DenzelCode/README.md

 ### Hi there 👋

-👨🏾‍💻 CEO at @ImWhileCo with a decade of experience
-🚀 I help you save time and generate revenue with fully-custom done-for-you software 💬 Let’s chat 👇🏾
+👨🏾‍💻 Founder & CEO at @ImWhileCo with a decade of experience 🚀 I help you save time and generate revenue with fully-custom done-for-you software 💬 Let’s chat 👇🏾